-Asha Bee Abraham is an artist, producer and human ecologist.
+Asha Bee Abraham is an independent artist, producer and human ecologist.
 Her projects have used digital and analogue mapping, audio recordings, pass-the-parcel, a makeshift lounge room, an emergency telephone, and shared meals to examine the relationships between – relationships with each other, with our place, and with our selves.

 Asha’s recent projects have included Supper Club: Sanatorium (Arts House 2018), Supper Club: Soft Money/Hard Labour (Arts House, 2018), Contact (Arts House, 2017), Invisible Cities (Melbourne, 2015; Fremantle, 2017; Brunswick, 2017), Supper Club: Place & Displacement (Arts House, 2017); Invisible Cities Melbourne (2015); Where the heart is (National Museum of Singapore, 2015); The People’s Wangaratta (Wangaratta, 2015); Written in the Sky (Sydney & Canberra, 2015); Die Insel (Berlin, 2014); and In Passing (Melbourne 2013; Melbourne 2014).
 See details on the projects page.

-Asha has received support from the Australia Council for the Arts, Creative Victoria, City of Melbourne, Moreland City Council, Singapore Fringe Festival, Department of Culture & the Arts (WA), and City of Fremantle.
+Asha has received support for her projects from the Australia Council for the Arts, Creative Victoria, City of Melbourne, Singapore Fringe Festival, Department of Culture & the Arts (WA), City of Fremantle, and Moreland City Council.